CarbonSustain/nature-wired-apex/README.md

 **4. Technical Implementation & Optimization**
 - Low-Latency Experience: Given the nature of live sporting events, we implemented client-side caching to ensure a seamless mobile UI even in high-traffic stadium environments.
-- Mobile-First Onboarding: A custom QR-based onboarding flow allows fans to join the experience instantly without complex registration, supporting "Guest" modes for those without pre-existing wallets.
+- Mobile-First Onboarding: A QR-based entry point connects fans directly to a specific game campaign, enabling instant access to sponsor-curated projects.
+For the demo, users are pre-registered to streamline participation, while future deployments support frictionless access via email or wallet-based identity.
 - Tech Stack: The solution is built with a Node.js backend and a Next.js frontend, providing a robust and scalable architecture for real-world sports partnerships.

-**5. The "Game Moments" & Participation Display Logic** The platform uses key game intervals to drive fan engagement and display real-time participation metrics.
+**5. Fan Participation & Funding Unlock Logic**
+The platform uses key game intervals to drive fan engagement and display real-time participation metrics.
 While Acme Sports Drinks Co. pre-commits $5,000 per game as part of a $100,000 season-long sustainability commitment, these “Game Moments” act as live milestones—revealing participation data and shaping the projected proportional allocation across projects.

 **Kickoff – Engagement Milestone 1**: The sponsor reveals the first phase of the sustainability experience on the stadium big screen.
 The platform begins aggregating the number of backers to show early fan sentiment.